-A Guide to Sticker Marketing for Small Businesses
+Sticker Marketing 101 for Small Businesses

 Several studies have analyzed the effectiveness of sticker campaigns and they all point out the same result: these print products successfully got the message across, whether it’s to encourage households to recycle their food waste, remind drivers that it’s dangerous to text behind the wheel, or reduce immunization dropout rates.